RMS Queen Mary: Pre-World War II

-Queen Mary's design was criticised for being too traditional, especially when Normandie's hull was revolutionary with a clipper-shaped, streamlined bow.
-Except for her cruiser stern, she seemed to be an enlarged version of her Cunard predecessors from the pre–First World War era.
+Queen Mary's design received criticism for being too traditional, especially when Normandie's hull was revolutionary with a clipper-shaped, streamlined bow.
+Except for her cruiser stern, she seemed to be an enlarged version of her Cunard predecessors from the pre-First World War era.
 Her interior design, while mostly Art Deco, seemed restrained and conservative when compared to the ultramodern French liner.
 Nonetheless Queen Mary proved to be the more popular vessel than her rival, in terms of passengers carried.

 In August 1936, Queen Mary captured the Blue Riband from Normandie, with average speeds of 30.14 kn westbound and 30.63 kn eastbound.
-Normandie was refitted with a new set of propellers in 1937 and reclaimed the honour, but in 1938 Queen Mary took back the Blue Riband in both directions with average speeds of 30.99 kn westbound and 31.69 kn eastbound, records which stood until lost to United States in 1952.
+In 1937, Normandie received a new set of propellers and reclaimed the Blue Riband.
+However, in 1938, under the command of Robert B. Irving, Queen Mary took back the Blue Riband in both directions, with average speeds of 30.99 kn westbound and 31.69 kn eastbound, records which stood until lost to United States in 1952.

 Interior

-Among facilities available on board Queen Mary, the liner featured two indoor swimming pools, beauty salons, libraries and children's nurseries for all three classes, a music studio and lecture hall, telephone connectivity to anywhere in the world, outdoor paddle tennis courts and dog kennels.
-The largest room on board was the cabin class (first class) main dining room (grand salon), spanning three stories in height and anchored by wide columns.
+Arthur Joseph Davis of Messrs, Mewes and Davis, and Benjamin Wistar Morris designed the Queen Mary's interior spaces.
+The Bromsgrove Guild constructed much of the ship's interior, while H.H.
+Martyn & Co. built the staircases, foyers, and entrances.
+Among the facilities available on board Queen Mary, the liner featured two indoor swimming pools, beauty salons, libraries and children's nurseries for all three classes, a music studio, a lecture hall, telephone connectivity to anywhere in the world, outdoor paddle tennis courts, and dog kennels.
+The largest room on board was the cabin class main dining room (grand salon), spanning three stories in height and anchored by wide columns.
 The ship had many air-conditioned public rooms on board.
 The cabin-class swimming pool facility spanned over two decks in height.
 This was the first ocean liner to be equipped with her own Jewish prayer room – part of a policy to show that British shipping lines avoided the antisemitism evident in Nazi Germany.

-The cabin-class main dining room featured a large map of the transatlantic crossing, with twin tracks symbolising the winter/spring route (further south to avoid icebergs) and the summer/autumn route.
-During each crossing, a motorised model of Queen Mary would indicate the vessel's progress en route.
+The cabin class main dining room featured a large map of the transatlantic crossing, with twin tracks symbolising the winter/spring route (further south to avoid icebergs) and the summer/autumn route.
+During each crossing, a small motorised model of Queen Mary would travel along the mural to indicate the vessel's progress en route.

-As an alternative to the main dining room, Queen Mary featured a separate cabin-class Verandah Grill on the Sun Deck at the upper aft of the ship.
-The Verandah Grill was an exclusive à la carte restaurant with a capacity of approximately eighty passengers and was converted to the Starlight Club at night.
+As an alternative to the main dining room, Queen Mary featured a separate cabin class Verandah Grill on the Sun Deck at the upper aft of the ship.
+The Verandah Grill was an exclusive à la carte restaurant with a capacity of approximately eighty passengers and converted to the Starlight Club at night.
+It was designed and painted by Doris Zinkeisen and Cecil Beaton described it as "By far the prettiest room on any ship".
 Also on board was the Observation Bar, an Art Deco-styled lounge with wide ocean views.